 Since his first performance in 2004, Elwood Bond has proven year after year that he has the ability to grow and excel in the consistently evolving music industry.
 Starting out as the go-to drummer for emergency fill in work for bands all across the US, Elwood has maintained that roll in the punk communities while expanding his reach into the musical theater, music educator, contemporary christian music, and jazz scenes in Tampa.

 When he's not playing weekly shows in his original music bands like Station Cases, DRUG, and Help!
-Police!, he's spending his time working on his music theory and drum set studies at HCC (University of Tampa in fall 2017), teaching students in his private studio, and playing drums for churches, big bands, and jazz combos.
+Police!, performing jazz standards with the Carrollwood Jukebox Big Band and The New Guard Jazz Trio.
+Aside from a busy performance schedule, he's spends his time working on his degree in Music Education at The University of Tampa and teaching students in his private studio.